Please click on the questions below to read more.

 M'KIS has been authorized to deliver the IB Diploma Programme since June 2000.
 With regard to the PYP and MYP, we are a candidate school and anticipate authorization being granted Spring 2019.
 Once the authorization is approved, we will be a full Continuum IB World School.

 Our tours generally last 60-90 minutes.
-For families with children in different grade levels/divisions, there is more to cover in terms of facilities and classroom visits).
-We also like to allow time after the tour to share the admissions process and answer any questions not covered during the tour.
+For families with children in different grade levels/divisions, there is more to cover in terms of facilities and classroom visits.
+We also allow time after the tour to share the admissions process and answer any questions not covered during the tour.

 We do host a number of Open Days throughout the year.
 Please visit our Open Day section to see details of the next open day.